Back to blog

 If your child is also applying for a grammar school in Bromley, Kent or Medway, they will need to take a separate exam in addition to the Bexley Selection Test.
 Find out more information about these exams:

-What's on the Bexley Selection Test?
+What's in the Bexley Selection Test?

-The Bexley Selection Test consists of two test papers which are provided by GL Assessment.
+The Bexley Selection Test consists of two test papers which are provided by GL Assessment

 Both papers are divided into smaller, individually-timed sections.
 Each paper includes a mixture of questions in: